moj-analytical-services/dmet-cfe/investigations/git_long_living_branches/README.md

 ---

-## Disdvantages of Gitflow
+## Disadvantages of Gitflow

 - Complexity
   - Managing multiple branches can become complicated.

 - Long Living Branches
-  - Feature branches can diverge signifcantly, leading to merge conflicts.
+  - Feature branches can diverge significantly, leading to merge conflicts.

 - More Overhead.
   - Time consuming to review PR's and testing.